mccharliesins/Force-Links-Same-Tab/README.md

 Ensure your extension folder contains these files:
 - `manifest.json` - Extension configuration and permissions
-- `content.js` - Main content script for link interception
+- `content.js` - Main content script for link interception (648+ lines)
 - `background.js` - Background service worker
+- `popup.html` - Settings interface layout
+- `popup.css` - Professional styling for the popup
+- `popup.js` - Settings functionality and user interactions
+- `ForceTabs.png` - Extension icon
 - `README.md` - Documentation

 ## How It Works

+### Dual Operation Modes
+- **Redirect Mode**: Intercepts new tab attempts and redirects them to open in the same tab
+- **Block Mode**: Completely prevents new tabs from opening - ideal for focused browsing sessions

+### Smart Site Management
+- **Always ON Sites**: Extension will always work on these sites regardless of global settings
+- **Always OFF Sites**: Extension will never work on these sites - browser behaves normally
+- **Automatic Conflict Resolution**: Adding a site to one list automatically removes it from the other
+- **Priority System**: Always OFF > Always ON > Default behavior

-### Link Processing
+### Advanced Link Processing
-The extension identifies and processes links using multiple methods:
+The extension uses multiple interception methods:
-- Removes `target="_blank"` attributes from HTML elements
+- **HTML Attribute Removal**: Removes `target="_blank"` from links and forms
-- Intercepts click events on links and buttons
+- **Event Capture**: Intercepts click events in the capture phase before other handlers
-- Overrides JavaScript `window.open()` function calls
+- **Window.open Override**: Bulletproof JavaScript function override with multiple fallbacks
-- Monitors page changes for dynamically added content

-### Button Handling
-For complex web applications that use buttons instead of traditional links:
-- Detects buttons with accessibility labels indicating new tab behavior
-- Extracts URLs from data attributes and element context
-- Provides fallback navigation methods when direct URLs aren't available

-### Site-Specific Features
+- **Dynamic Monitoring**: Real-time processing of content added after page load

+### Enhanced Job Site Support
-Enhanced functionality for popular websites:
+Specialized handling for career websites:
-- **Indeed**: Handles job application buttons and extracts job URLs
+- **Indeed**: Handles Apply Now buttons with job ID extraction and URL construction
-- **LinkedIn**: Processes professional network links and interactions
+- **LinkedIn**: Processes professional network links and job applications
-- **General Sites**: Universal compatibility with modern web applications
+- **Universal Compatibility**: Works with modern single-page applications and dynamic content

 ## Technical Implementation